huabawa/Jalpc/_posts/2017-08-30-AWS-Autotagging-&-AWS-Config-Required-Tags-Tutorial.md

 ## How to parse the AWS detailed billing report located in S3 with Boto3

-If you have an AWS linked account and you get errors like Access Denied, as shown below, when you want to get access to cost and usage reports, what should you do?
+If you have an AWS linked account and you get errors, like Access Denied, when you want to get access to cost and usage reports, what should you do?

 Luckily, there's a solution.